PlayStation Store: History

 Later that month, Sony also announced that it would be closing down the storefronts for PlayStation 3, PlayStation Portable, and PlayStation Vita games in July and August 2021.
 Sony's decision to make many of its older games inaccessible for purchase drew criticism from many, with concerns highlighting the publisher's approach towards game preservation, as well as the limitations of digital-only media, and its potential anti-consumer implications.
 Several small developers who had been producing titles for the PS Vita were not forewarned by Sony of PlayStation Store's closure, requiring some to crunch to meet the deadline, while others whose games would not be ready made the decision to cancel them.
-As a result of the negative feedback, Sony announced on April 19, 2021, that they had reversed their decision to close the PS3 and Vita stores, leaving these available for the foreseeable future, though the PSP store will still close as originally planned on July 2, 2021.
-The day prior to the planned closure of the PSP store, Sony altered their plans again, and instead chose to simply disable PlayStation Store app on the system, allowing PSP digital games to remain available for purchase on other systems.
+As a result of the negative feedback, Sony announced on April 19, 2021, that they had reversed their decision to close the PS3 and Vita stores, leaving these available for the foreseeable future, though the PSP store still closed as originally planned on July 2, 2021.
+The day prior to the planned closure of the PSP store, Sony altered their plans again, and instead chose to simply disable the PlayStation Store app on the system, allowing PSP digital games to remain available for purchase on other systems.

 On March 9, 2022, PlayStation announced that it suspended operations of PlayStation Store in Russia in response to the 2022 Russian invasion of Ukraine.

+Players and outlets noticed that starting in March 2026, a 30-day timer appear for digitally purchased PS4 and PlayStation 5 games from the store that implied the user's system must connect to the PlayStation Network every 30 days to remain playable.
+Sony clarified that this is only a one-time check to validate the software, and no check is needed once validated.

+On July 1, 2026, PlayStation announced that it will gradually close down the PlayStation Store on PlayStation 3 and PlayStation Vita.
+The process began for the PlayStation 3 store in August 2026 in Mexico, Honduras, and Nicaragua, and is set later that year in Latin American and Middle Eastern countries, with a full closure including the PlayStation Vita across all regions occurring in July 2027.
+In September 2026, a notice was sent out to users of Saudi Arabia and United Arab Emirates accounts, informing them that the PlayStation Store will convert the currency from USD to the local SAR and AED currencies respectively, following a maintenance period between October 5 and 8.
+The notice also reminded users that PlayStation Store for PS3 and PS Vita will close in the region on October 5, 2026.

 Availability

 PlayStation Store is available in the following 69 countries and territories:

-nine countries in East and Southeast Asia:
+9 countries in East and Southeast Asia: